 Cardo Packtalk Edge Features

-Before I get into how they stack up against each other, let me walk you through what each unit actually brings to the helmet.
+Before getting into how they stack up against each other, here is what each unit actually brings to the helmet.
 The Cardo Packtalk Edge is the absolute peak of Cardo’s hardware lineup.
 It’s sleek, has no physical antenna to snap off in a crash, and ditches the old-school locking clip for something far more elegant.

-The key cardo packtalk edge features that sold me on trying it:
+The key cardo packtalk edge features that define it:

 Sena 50S Features